wdi-atx-11/js-data-types/README.md

 ### Working with Other Objects
 This is a quick introduction to how to access some useful tools in JavaScript.
-Tomorrow, we'll go in-depth on objects, how they work, and how to create and use them; for now, it's important to get comfortable working with `Math` and `Arrays` functions.
+Tomorrow, we'll go in-depth on objects, how they work, and how to create and use them; for now, it's important to get comfortable working with `Math`functions.

 #### `Math`

 In order to perform certain number operations, JavaScript has a `Math` object with some very useful methods.